 Fe-S clusters assembly

-Iron-sulfur clusters (FE-S) containing proteins are crucial in all organisms.
+Iron-sulfur clusters (Fe-S) containing proteins are crucial in all organisms.
 They are involved in a broad range of cellular activities including redox and non-redox catalysis.
 Fe-S clusters exist in various forms including 4Fe–4S clusters, 2Fe–2S clusters and 3Fe–4S clusters, and it often depend on the availability of oxygen [34-36].
 In E. coli, the assembly of Fe-S clusters involves two pathways: housekeeping ISC (iron sulfur cluster) system, and system under stress conditions, the SUF (sulfur formation) system.
 ISC system encoded by the iscRSUA-hscBA-fdx-iscX operon [37-41] and SUF system is encoded by the sufABCDSE operon.
 [42-44].
 The SUF system was reported to be active when the cells are under stress conditions such as iron starvation, oxidative damage and heavy metal exposure [43-47].
 There are conflicting findings regarding the expression of Fe-S assembling genes when E. coli cells were under pressure.
 Malone et al [3] reported that the sublethal pressure (100 MPa) treatment cells down regulated the entire suf operon, and they also found the iscR was significantly up-regulated under same treatment which represses the isc operon.
 On the other hand, Ishii et al. [10] found several genes involved in isc operon which were up regulated when E. coli cells were treated with 30 MPa and 50 MPa.
 They include iscR, iscS, iscA, hscA, hscB and fdx.
 Similarly, we found all the genes in isc operon were up regulated at different levels, which indicated that there is a high level of activity of Fe-S clusters of assembly in the cells which are subject to the mild elevated pressure.
 As discussed before, it is likely that pressure treatment increases the solubility of oxygen which could cause the damage to some proteins containing Fe-S cluster and lead to the destruction of Fe-S clusters and thus release Fe.
 We propose that under mild elevated pressure, the assembly of Fe-S clusters were encouraged to compensate for the damage caused by the extra oxygen level in the cells.
 This is also supported by Roche’s finding that under iron rich conditions iron binds to IscX and changes its configuration and modify its interaction with IscS therefore increase the assembly of Fe-S cluster [48].

 Iron homeostasis

-Iron is an essential element for most organisms and it plays vital roles in many cellular process including DNA biosynethesis, the TCA cycle, N2 fixation and oxygen transport [49].
+Iron is an essential element for most organisms and it plays vital roles in many cellular process including DNA biosynthesis, the TCA cycle, N2 fixation and oxygen transport [49].
 Iron acquisition in E. coli is regulated by availability of iron in the cells through 7 transport systems of which 5 exist for Fe 3+ and 2 exist for Fe2+ [50-53].
 In general, E. coli utilizes siderophores to solubilize extracellular ferric irons (Fe3+).
 The ferric-siderophores complexes will be bound by specific outer membrane receptors and shuttled into the inner membrane through ABC transport system / TonB-ExbB-ExbD system and eventually delivered to the cytosol.
 In the cytoplasm, iron will be released through the reduction of ferric iron to ferrous iron catalyzed by ferric iron reductases [54].
 It is well studied that there are six siderophore receptors produced by E. coli, which are Cir, FecA, FepA, FhuA, FhuE, and Fiu.
 It also has three ferri-siderophore periplasmic-binding protein-dependent ABC-transporter systems, FecBCDE, FepBCDEFG, and FhuBCD.
 E. coli cells also can take up ferrous iron through EfeUOB and Feo system [55].